Beach, North Dakota

 Beach is a city in and the county seat of Golden Valley County in the State of North Dakota.
-The population was 981 at the 2020 census.
+The population was 981 at the 2020 census and was estimated to be 993 in 2024.
 Beach was incorporated in 1909.
-The mayor of Beach has been Henry Gerving since 2018.
+Walter Losinski was elected mayor of Beach in June 2022.
+Beach is approximately 1 mile away from Montana.

 History

 Beach was first settled circa 1900.
 It was named for Captain Warren C. Beach of the U.S. Army's 11th Infantry.
 Beach had led an expedition of railroad surveyors through the area in 1880.
 The post office was established in 1902, and the town was incorporated first as a village in 1908 and as a city in 1909.
 It was named the county seat of Golden Valley County in 1912.

 In April 1911, the then ex-president and long-term fixture of the Badlands region, Theodore Roosevelt, made his last trip to the area, stopping in Beach and nearby Medora.
 His visit to Medora passed without incident, but the visit to Beach was marred by a strongly negative reception to Roosevelt's speech.
 He first expressed surprise that the town of Beach even existed, based upon such marginal land.
 This was undoubtedly due to the lack of flora and fauna, the wear and strain he endured in the 10 years he ranched in the area, and Rocky Mountain and Great Plains blizzard of 1886–7.
 Roosevelt's speech had a strong conservationist element, suggesting to local ranchers there should only be one cow for every 12 acre of land, which led to local disenchantment with the president.